boswellp/BotFramework/README.md

 One needs a Microsoft Account (I've had a Hotmail account since ages),then an <a href="https://portal.azure.com/">Azure Portal</a> account.

-Then go to <a href="http://www.botframework.com"> and sign in with your Microsoft Account here, too.
+Then go to <a href="http://www.botframework.com">Microsoft Bot Framework</a> and sign in with your Microsoft Account here, too.
 Register a bot.
 When you click Edit to edit the bot configuration, click "Manage Microsoft App and password" and make sure that the <a href="https://apps-dev.microsoft.com">Application Registration Portal</a> picks up your AppId.